A unique, ring-like radio source with quadrilateral structure detected with machine learning: Analysis of SAURON

-\autoref{fig:polarisation} shows the source polarized flux, corrected for the noise bias, using only the bottom half of the frequency band.
+\autoref{fig:polarisation} shows the source polarized flux \review{density}, corrected for the noise bias, \review{using only the range $908-1145$ MHz where the signal:noise was highest}.
 The vectors indicate the inferred magnetic field direction, after correcting for rotation measure (RM), and have uncertainties of $\sim$10$^{\circ}$.
-The RMs were derived from least-squares fits to Q and U at the peaks of polarized emission, and gave values in the range 3-8$~\rm{rad}~\rm{m}^{-2}$.
-The Galactic foreground is $\sim1\pm5~\rm{rad}~\rm{m}^{-2}$ in this direction,\footnote{Using the CIRADA RM cutout server (\url{http://cutouts.cirada.ca/rmcutout/}) based on \cite{Hutschenreuter2022}.} so there is no strong Faraday contribution local to SAURON.
+The RMs were derived from least-squares fits to Q and U at the peaks of polarized emission \review{for the entire range of frequencies}, and gave values in the range $3-8~\rm{rad}~\rm{m}^{-2}$. \review{Characteristic errors were $\sim\pm5-10~\rm{rad}~\rm{m}^{-2}$.
+The distribution of residuals is non-Gaussian, so the error estimate depends on the choice of how spurious individual values were excluded from the calculation.} The Galactic foreground is $\sim1\pm5~\rm{rad}~\rm{m}^{-2}$ in this direction,\footnote{Using the CIRADA RM cutout server (\url{http://cutouts.cirada.ca/rmcutout/}) based on \cite{Hutschenreuter2022}.} so there is no strong Faraday contribution local to SAURON.
 Away from the hot spots, the fractional polarizations are $\sim$25\%, similar to that seen for ORC1 \cite{Norris2022}.
 However, there is no evidence for polarized emission associated with the hot spots.
 The observed fractional polarizations of 3-5\% appear to contain contributions from the surrounding polarized ring emission.
 Conservatively, we can set an upper limit of $\sim$10\% on the hot spot polarized fractions, but the actual value is likely considerably smaller.
 The fact that the regions of high polarization do not align with the hot spots implies they are not simply enhanced regions of the ring and rather arise from a different physical process.

 There are no sensitive public X-ray data available for SAURON.
 However, a brief investigation of \textit{SRG's eRosita} \citep{ERosita} data in this region revealed no X-ray emission from the position of the host, at an approximate sensitivity of $10^{-13}~\rm{erg}~\rm{s}^{-1}~\rm{cm}^{-2}$ (Churazov, E., Sunyaev,S., Khabibullin,I., private communication), corresponding to an approximate luminosity of $<10^{45}~\rm{erg}~\rm{s}^{-1}$.
 Thus, there is not a high luminosity AGN present, although more sensitive observations would be needed to rule out less luminous AGN activity \citep{Fotop16}.